praha-inc/react-use/README.md

-# @praha/react-use
+# @praha/react-kit

-Collection of React Hooks
+Collection of React Hooks and Utilities.